tpham-megamindtech/tennessee-tribune/content/articles/case-study-nail-salon-overbooking-front-desk-lost-clients.md

 imageCredit: "Vagaro on Unsplash"
 ---

-> **Editor's note:** This is a fictional case study created for training and educational purposes only.
-"Polished Nail Salon" and all names, individuals, dialogue, and events described below are invented for illustration.
-Any resemblance to actual salons — including the businesses referenced as competitors — is purely coincidental.

 A single missed greeting rarely closes a business.
 But in the beauty and wellness industry, where margins depend on repeat visits and word of mouth, a string of small front-of-house failures can do real damage in a single afternoon.
 This case study walks through a fictional scenario at "Polished Nail Salon" in which overbooking, a silent reception desk, and a mishandled walk-in visit combined to send several longtime clients to the competition — and straight to the salon's own review page to say so.